shlomi-noach/awesome-mysql/README.md

 - [Percona Toolkit](http://www.percona.com/software/percona-toolkit) - a collection of advanced command-line tools to perform a variety of MySQL server and system tasks that are too difficult or complex to perform manually.

 # Resources

+*At this stage, resources will not include websites, blogs, slides, videos, etc. in fear of list size*

 ##Conferences